CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/supported-regions-v3.html">CLI v3 Supported Regions</a>

-##  MVP Parallel Cluster Configuration for CONUS Domain
+##  Parallel Cluster Configuration for CONUS Domain

 Recommended configuration of the Parallel Cluster HPC head node and compute nodes to run the CMAQ CONUS benchmark for two days: